United Nations Voluntary Fund for Victims of Torture - What the Fund does

 As a rule all new applicants are visited before any application is presented to the Board of Trustees for its consideration.
 Evaluation reports are prepared, with details on the type of assistance to be provided, notes on the meetings with staff and victims and a description of existing internal financial procedures and management.

-Field visits are conducted by the staff of the Secretariat of the UN Torture Fund, Board members and OHCHR Field Presences staff.
+Field visits are conducted by the staff of the Secretariat of the UN Slavery Fund, Board members and OHCHR Field Presences staff.
 A monitoring and evaluation manual, with details on how to conduct an evaluation, has been developed for this purpose.
-In 2014, a total of 89 projects were visited.
+A total of 35 projects were visited amongst the 44 awarded projects for 2015.